Trans-Canada Highway: Northern Ontario & Quebec routes

-The 1547 km section of Highway 71 and Highway 11 between Kenora, Ontario and North Bay, Ontario is considered part of the Trans-Canada Highway.
+The 1547 km section of Highway 71 and Highway 11 between Kenora and North Bay, Ontario, is considered part of the Trans-Canada Highway.
 This highway first runs south of the Main TCH route between Kenora and Thunder Bay, passing through the town of Fort Frances on the U.S. border.
-Then, after running concurrently with the main Trans-Canada Highway route (Highway 17) it splits off to the north, running through a vast and sparsely-populated area of northern Ontario.
-This highway sees very little long-distance traffic compared to the main route, and is mainly used for local traffic, the area also being not well known as a tourist destination.
+Then, after running concurrently with the main Trans-Canada Highway route, Highway 11 splits off to the north at Nipigon, running through a vast and sparsely populated area of northern Ontario.
+This highway sees little long-distance traffic compared to the main route, beside heavy transport trucks looking to avoid the significant elevation changes along the Lake Superior route, since it is much flatter and the transit time for heavy hauling is usually the same.
+The area is also not well-known as a tourist destination outside of fishing tours, which are often fly-in.
 A much shorter 60 km section of Highway 66 connects another northern Trans-Canada Highway route to Quebec's Highway 117, which itself continues the TCH route to Montreal after connecting with Autoroute 15.
 The main Highway 11 continues south until it intersects the main Trans-Canada Highway route (Highway 17) in North Bay.
-Except for the southernmost stretches south of Labelle these highways are two-lane undivided routes.
+Except for the southernmost stretches south of Labelle, these highways are two-lane undivided routes.